DallasDBI/DBI_Git_Tutorial/README.md

 **Congratulations!
-Not only have you successfully merged your first Pull Request, you have completed the DBI Git Tutorial!** If you haven’t done so already, please visit through the [DallasDBI](https://github.com/DallasDBI/DallasDBI) repo for an in-depth overview of the DallasDBI GitHub Organization, as well as guidelines for DBI members using Git/GitHub.
+Not only have you successfully merged your first Pull Request, you have completed the DBI Git Tutorial!** If you haven’t done so already, please read through the [DallasDBI](https://github.com/DallasDBI/DallasDBI) repo for an in-depth overview of the DallasDBI GitHub Organization, as well as guidelines for DBI members using Git/GitHub.